Xlendi: Topography

-Xlendi features a distinctive topography characterised by steep cliffs along the sides and a valley at the rear, which channels rainwater from the surrounding villages of Kerċem, Munxar, Fontana, and Victoria into the bay.
+Xlendi has steep cliffs on either side and a valley at the rear, which channels rainwater from the surrounding villages of Kerċem, Munxar, Fontana, and Victoria into the bay.

 Xlendi Bay

 During the period of British rule, Xlendi Bay was sandy.
-Over time, the combined effects of water flow from the valley and human activity have transformed it into a pebbly bay.
-The area remains popular for its rocky formations, particularly on the left side of the bay, which are favoured spots for sunbathing and diving.
+Over time, the combined effects of water flow from the valley and human activity transformed it into a pebbly bay.
+The area is known for its rocky formations, particularly on the left side of the bay, which are used for sunbathing and diving.